alexnardini/FLAM3_for_SideFX_Houdini/README.md

 **random number generator**.

-Part of the work is done inside the HDA witin the Houdini environment like attribute binding, parameters creations and their visibility conditions.
+Part of the work is done inside the HDA witin the Houdini environment like attribute binding, UI building and binding, parameters creations and their visibility conditions.

 `Imagine the possibilities of Houdini procedural paradigm to control all aspect of your Flame?`
 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)